 If you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 45.2% of the E 95th St / Ave B neighborhood's commuters ride the train to and from work each day, which is more than we found in 99.3% of America's neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the E 95th St / Ave B neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the E 95th St / Ave B neighborhood have a highly unusual car ownership.
 25.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.5% of U.S. neighborhoods.

 Did you know that the E 95th St / Ave B neighborhood has more Jamaican and West Indian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 30.1% of this neighborhood's residents have Jamaican ancestry and 0.8% have West Indian ancestry.